Upper Body Exercises for Wrestling

 Push Ups get a bad wrap sometimes because they’re looked at as, well, too simple for advanced athletes.
 However, there are very few exercises that are as effective at building upper body strength as Push-ups.

 Once you’re able to consistently crank out sets of 25 quality push-ups, there are multiple ways you can “advance” the push-up.
 Add a weight to the back or add a band for added resistance.
-Or, turn them into an explosive exercise with variations like clapping push-ups (pictured above).
-Finally, for a real challenge, you can also try handstand push-ups.
+Or, you can also try handstand push-ups.

 Coaching Points